An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Convergence of ISA

-Let us now turn to part (ii): Again, let the main assumptions of Theorem~\ref{thm:ISA_conv_under} hold and let $\lambda_k\to 0$.
-Recall that for $\varphi<f^*$, we have $f_k>\varphi$ for all~$k$ by construction of the ISA.
-We distinguish three cases: If $f_k<f^*$ holds for all $k\geq k_0$ for some $k_0$, then $f_k\to f^*$ is obtained immediately, just like in the proof of Theorem~\ref{thm:ISA_conv_apriori}.
-On the other hand, if $f_k\geq f^*$ for all $k$ larger than some $k_0$, then repeated application of part (i) yields a subsequence of $(f_k)$ which converges to $f^*$: For any $\delta > 0$ we can find an index $K$ such that $f^*\leq f_K \leq f^* + \tfrac{\beta}{2-\beta}(f^*-\varphi) + \delta$.
-Obviously, we get arbitrarily close to $f^*$ if we choose $\beta$ and $\delta$ small enough.
-However, we have the restriction $\lambda_k\leq \beta$.
-But since $\lambda_k\to 0$, we may ``restart'' our argumentation if $\lambda_k$ is small enough and replace~$\beta$ with a smaller one.
-With the convergent subsequence thus constructed, we can then use the same technique as in the proof of Theorem~\ref{thm:ISA_conv_over} (ii) to show that $(f_k)$ has no other accumulation point but $f^*$, whence $f_k\to f^*$ follows.
 Finally, when both cases $f_k<f^*$ and $f_k\geq f^*$ occur infinitely often, we can proceed similar to the proof of Theorem~\ref{thm:ISA_conv_apriori}: The subsequence of function values below $f^*$ converges to $f^*$, since $\varepsilon_k\to 0$.
 For the function values greater or equal to $f^*$, we assume that there is an accumulation point $f^*+\eta$ larger than $f^*$, deduce that an appropriate sub-sum of the $\lambda_k$'s diverge and then sum up equation \eqref{eq:thm3_sum_lambda_est} for the respective indices (belonging to $\{k\suchthat f_k\geq f^*\}$) to arrive at a contradiction.
 Note that the iterate sequence $(x^k)$ is bounded, due to Corollary~\ref{cor:1} (for iterations $k$ with $f_k\geq f^*$) and since the iterates with $\varphi<f_k<f^*$ stay within a bounded neighborhood of the bounded set $X^*$, since $\varepsilon_k$ tends to zero and is summable.
-Therefore, as $f$ is continuous over $T$ (which contains all possible $x^k$), $(f_k)$ is bounded as well and therefore must have at least one accumulation point.
+Therefore, as $f$ is continuous on a neighborhood of $\X$ (which contains all~$x^k$ from some $k$ on), $(f_k)$ is bounded as well and therefore must have at least one accumulation point.
 The only possibility left now is $f^*$, so we conclude $f_k\to f^*$.

 \begin{remark} With $f_k\to f^*$ and $\varepsilon_k\to 0$, we obviously have $d_{X^*}(x^k)\to 0$ in the setting of Theorem~\ref{thm:ISA_conv_under}.
 Furthermore, Remark~\ref{rem:conv_x_overest} applies similarly: With more conditions on $\lambda_k$ and more technical effort one can obtain convergence of the sequence $(x^k)$ to some $\overline{x}\in X^*$. \end{remark}